developdata/webar/README.md

 ## tests
 This file contains code I've used for testing and other code that might no longer be in one of the html files.

+## webxr1.html webxr2.html webxr3.html
+These files are my workings from the Udemy course Intro to Augmented Reality on the Web: WebXR and Three.js

+webxr1.html is the basics of getting AR to work on iOS and Android using WebXR api.
+Webxr2.html is getting objects into the scene, and simple animations. webxr3.html is adding touch events.
+On single click a mesh appears on the screen, on a double click all the added meshes are removed

 ## sandbox.html
 Tests with AR and QR codes and AI